 In a nutshell, “clean eating” means minimizing the amount of processed and artificial ingredients and instead focusing on more wholesome options.
 Some of these choices include substituting whole wheat flour in place of all-purpose; honey, maple syrup, or agave in place of white or brown sugar; and coconut oil or good-quality unsalted butter in place of shortening or vegetable oil.

 This is by no means a comprehensive list or set of guidelines, just a few good places to start!

 Yes!
 But not in its entirety.
 For most recipes, I sample a serving or two before giving away the rest to my family, friends, and adorable neighbors.

 I sure do!
-You’ll never see any recipes including shrimp (or most shellfish), mushrooms, avocado, or water chestnuts… To name a few.
+You’ll never see any recipes including avocados, mushrooms, or water chestnuts… To name a few!